 Photo: Sara Marks

-Jenna Davis' research group (known as the Poop Group) focuses on the intersection of health, economic development and environmental protection, with particular emphasis on cost-effective and sustainable water supply and sanitation (W&S) service delivery in developing countries.
+Jenna Davis's research group (known as the Poop Group) focuses on the intersection of health, economic development and environmental protection, with particular emphasis on cost-effective and sustainable water supply and sanitation (W&S) service delivery in developing countries.
 Jenna is affiliated with:

 Recent News of Interest